hackclub/jams/jams/singles/erc-20-token/en-US.md

 ---
-title: 'Create your own Club Crypto Token!'
+title: 'Create your own Club Token!'
 description: >
   In this Jam, you'll be creating an awesome cryptocurrency which you will be able to personilize and share with others!
 contributor: 'briyandyju09'